TracksApp/tracks/doc/installation.md

 # Installing Tracks

-The following instructions will guide you through the installation of Tracks from source.
+Tracks can be installed several ways: You can run it through Docker, which is recommended because all requirements have already been taken care of for you, or you can install it on a custom server from source.

+Instructions for the Docker-based installation as well as other options are available in the Tracks wiki: https://github.com/TracksApp/tracks/wiki/Installation.
+The wiki also has tips and instructions for specific environments.
+These instructions are only for installation from source in a custom environment.

 This description is intended for people installing Tracks from scratch.
 If you would like to upgrade an existing installation, please see the [upgrade documentation](upgrading.md).

-For alternative installation options and tips for specific environments, please see [Installation](https://github.com/TracksApp/tracks/wiki/Installation) on the wiki.

 ## Prerequisites